BitPoet/SaveUserUnpublished/README.md

 ### Description

-Adds a "Save + Keep Unpublished" button to the edit page for users.
+Adds a "Save + Keep Unpublished" button to the edit page for users and a checkbox to unpublish already published users.

 ### Status